The Georgian Period

 Styles and Motifs

 Natural Motifs were abundant in Georgian jewelry, including images of leaves, crescent moons, feathers and cornucopia.
-Feminine elements like ribbons, bows and flowers were also quite popular.
+Feminine elements like ribbons, bows and flowers were also quite popular both in fashion and jewelry.

 Georgian jewelry often had a decidedly neoclassical flair, largely due to the excavations of ancient sites like Pompeii (1748) and Herculaneum (1738) and the intense public interest that accompanied these digs.
 Foliage swags, Greek keys, bacchanalian motifs, cameos and other classical elements were highly desirable.
 Similarly, in the late eighteenth century, Napoléon’s Egyptian campaign stirred up demand for Egyptian Revival styles in jewelry in the Regency period.